-It’s almost midnight on a Saturday and the young girl, well she’s not so young anymore, is sitting on her bar stool, fondling a bottle of beer.
+It’s almost midnight on a Saturday, and the young girl, well she’s not so young anymore, sits on her bar stool, fondling a bottle of beer.
 The barroom swells with people, but she sits alone.
-It used to be she came to the bar and waited for someone, it really didn’t matter who, but that was a long time ago and she knows there’s no one, no one who cares if she comes or she goes.
+It used to be she came here to wait for someone, it really didn’t matter who, but that was a long time ago, and she knows there’s no one, no one who cares if she comes or if she goes.
 In this room full of people, she realizes she’s somebody nobody knows.
+Invisible to the world.

 There was a time when she sat on a bar stool, just like this one, and the image in the mirror reflected streaks of makeup running down both cheeks, and it made her cry all the more.
-But she stopped putting on makeup when she realized it was only herself she was trying to fool.
-And the well of tears had gone dry.
+But she stopped putting on makeup when she realized it was only herself she tried to fool.
+And the well of tears had long since gone dry.

-Molly left her family a few years back and she still doesn’t understand why.
+Molly left her family a few years ago, and she still doesn’t understand why.
 It must be genetics.
-Her father—she thinks his name was Michael—ran off and left her and her mother when she was a young girl.
+Her father—she recalls his name being Michael—ran off and left her and her mother when she was a young girl.
 I guess she just returned the favor.
 She hates her father and she hates herself for the same reason.

-As she sits and sips on her now warm beer, she occasionally glances in the mirror and catches herself staring at the men seemingly enjoying life, no more than a few feet behind her.
+As she sits and sips on her now warm beer, she occasionally glances in the mirror and catches herself peering back at the men, seemingly enjoying life, no more than a few feet behind her.
 Men who don’t know she exists.
 Now and then, while she stares, her eyes catch the eyes of one of the men.
-And when it happens, they quickly turn their gaze, and it’s painfully obvious to her they aren’t drunk enough to be interested.
+And when it happens, he quickly turns his gaze, and it’s painfully obvious to her that he’s not yet drunk enough to be interested.

-Tonight there is one man.
-She finds herself staring at him, and notices him staring back, but, unlike the others, he doesn’t avert his eyes, but continues to stare.
+Tonight, however, there is one man.
+She finds herself staring at him, and notices him staring back, but, unlike the others, he doesn’t avert his eyes.
 It’s strange.
 The cigarette smoke clouds her vision, but the man is somehow familiar.
 But she can’t place him.
-A much older man, who appears road weary.
+He’s a much older man, who appears road weary.
 At first she assumes his age at seventy or more, but upon closer inspection, she realizes he must be ten years younger.
 And it occurs to her, the same could be said for her.
 She could never pass for the thirty-five she is.

-It’s his eyes that give it away.
-His eyes, though tired, appear younger than his face.
+His eyes, though tired, give him away, appearing much younger than his face.
 She recognizes those eyes.
 But who and where?
 Too many long nights with too much alcohol and too many drugs.
 Her mind is gone and the memory with it.
 If she could only remember.